folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 * `IO` is an instance of `Monad`

 Much material on the web about monads is about establishing the general idea, but really the exact meaning of `>>=` can be very different for every instance.
-Next we'll look at some of the types used in the code for this thesis.
+Next we will look at some of the types used in the code for this thesis.

 # Except {#except}